Using less of the Colorado River takes a willing farmer and $45 million in federal funds

 “I still haven’t really seen evidence of total water savings or anything like that,” said Elizabeth Koebele, a professor of political science and director of the graduate program of hydrologic sciences at the University of Nevada, Reno.
 Koebele wrote her doctoral dissertation on the first iteration of the SCPP.
 “As far as getting water to reservoirs, I’m not sure that we’ve seen a lot of success from the System Conservation Pilot Program so far.”

-The UCRC paid nearly $29 million to water users in 2024, and the program paid about $45 million to participants in 2023 and 2024 combined.
-Cullom said some participants are using these payments to upgrade their irrigation systems, which helps maintain the vitality of local agriculture.
+The UCRC doled out nearly $29 million in payments to water users in 2024.
+The program paid about $45 million to participants in 2023 and 2024 combined.
+Some participants are using these payments to upgrade their irrigation systems, Cullom said, which helps maintain the vitality of local agriculture.

 “I also worry that we don’t have an endless supply of money to compensate users for conservation in the basin,” Koebele said.
 “And perhaps we need to be thinking about — rather than doing temporary conservation — investments in longer-term conservation beyond what we’re already doing.”